msalsbery/OpenSeadragonImagingHelper/README.md

 index.html and the folders 'data', 'images', and 'scripts' provide a demo/test site.
-The page displays many OpenSeadragon and OpenSeadragonImagingHelper metrics, as well as the output of many OpenSeadragonImagingHelper methods, all in real time as the cursor moves and/or the image is zoomed/panned..
+The page displays many OpenSeadragon and OpenSeadragonImagingHelper metrics, as well as the output of many OpenSeadragonImagingHelper methods, all in real-time as the cursor moves and/or the image is zoomed/panned..

-Also, there's an example of syncing an SVG overlay for annotation support.
+Additionally, there's an example of syncing an SVG overlay for annotation support.

-scripts/viewmodel.js has all the code.
+All the sample code is in [scripts/viewmodel.js](http://msalsbery.github.io/openseadragonimaginghelper/scripts/viewmodel.js).

 ###Notes